ramyadhevi-v/acme-employee-attrition/README.md

 # acme-employee-attrition
-Isolated reasons for an "attrition" problem and developed a predictive alogrithm
+Isolated reasons for an "attrition" problem and developed a predictive algorithm

 ## Objective
 * To provide assistance in isolating the reasons for an “attrition” problem